-Visitors are spoilt for choice when it comes to sightseeing on Lake Maggiore.
-With a whole host of things to do in Lake Maggiore and stunning Lake Maggiore sights to see and visit, there is plenty to enjoy during your stay.
+Visitors are spoilt for choice when it comes to finding things to do on Lake Maggiore.
+With a whole host of things to see and do in, on and around Lake Maggiore, you may find one holiday here won’t be enough!

-Sightseeing on Lake Maggiore is not complete without visiting the Borromeo Islands during your stay.
+Sightseeing on Lake Maggiore is also not complete without visiting the Borromeo Islands during your stay.
 Isola Madre is the largest of the Borromeo Islands and its gardens are beautiful.
-Isola Madre is famous for its azalea, rhododendron, and camellia blossoms as well as its wisteria and pergolas, whilst on Isola Bella, you can pay a visit to the Borromeo family home and gardens and catch a glimpse of the white peacocks that roam within them.
+Isola Madre is famous for its azalea, rhododendron, and camellia blossoms as well as its wisteria and pergolas.
+Whilst on Isola Bella, you can pay a visit to the Borromeo family home and gardens.
+Here you can catch a glimpse of the white peacocks that roam within them.
 There are also a handful of small shops and streets to wander around.

 If you are nature lovers, another one of the things to do in Lake Maggiore is to pay a visit to Villa Taranto.
 Situated in Verbania, the villa is definitely worth a visit.
-While the villa is not open to the public, the beautiful gardens are open from April until October and were the creation of Captain Neil McEacharn.
-Back in 1931 the Scottish Captain decided to buy the estate called “La Crocetta” from the Marquise of Sant’Elia to transform it into a specimen of an EnglishGarden, situated in a strip of Italywhich could remind him of his native Scotland.
-Each year, from the 25 of April to the 1st of May, there is an initiative called “The Feast of the Tulip”, when all visitors have the potential to receive a free plant cultivated in the garden.
-One in five adult tickets has a stamp on the back, which allows people to collect their gift. (www.villataranto.it)
+While the villa is not open to the public, the beautiful gardens are open from April until October.
+They were the creation of Captain Neil McEacharn.
+Back in 1931 the Scottish Captain decided to buy the estate called ‘La Crocetta’.
+He purchased it from the Marquise of Sant’Elia and transformed it into a specimen of an English Garden.
+The location areminded him of his native Scotland.
+Each year, at the end of April, there is an initiative called ‘The Feast of the Tulip’.
+At this time, all visitors have the potential to receive a free plant cultivated in the garden.
+One in five adult tickets has a stamp on the back, which allows people to collect their gift.

 You could combine a trip to Santa Caterina with a stop en route at Arcumeggia.
 Arcumeggia is a small village about 25 minutes from the monastery.
 In 1956 the Provincial Tourism Authority decided to turn it into a painting village.
 After that decision, so many artists arrived in the village that they began painting frescoes on the walls of the village houses.
 It’s a fascinating village to stroll around.
 Each year, new paintings are added so it has become almost an open air contemporary art museum.

-Or if you’re more of a sports fan than an art lover, it’s possible to get tours of San Siro stadium and museum. (www.sansirotour.com) The museum is the first and only one in Italy to be located within a stadium and shows you AC Milan and FC Inter history through a collection of unique memorabilia.
+Or if you’re more of a sports fan than an art lover, it’s possible to get tours of San Siro stadium and museum in Milan.
+The museum is the first and only one in Italy to be located within a stadium.
+It shows you AC Milan and FC Inter history through a collection of unique memorabilia.
 Milan itself is worth an overnight stay if you wanted to extend your trip.
 There are hundreds of inexpensive restaurants & hotels.
 Opera is available to the man-in-the-street in Italy so buy seats at La Scala Milan.

 If you do make your way to Verona, you may be tempted to head a bit further afield and see the sights of Venice.
 Or if you’re interested in seeing some other cities, Parma is also accessible – it’s a lovely city easily seen in a day.
 The old town of Bergamo is also beautiful with some fantastic little shops and restaurants.

 If you do head into Switzerland, it’s worth knowing that you can use euros there, but change is given back in Swiss Francs.
-However, don’t be caught out…. you will need to use Swiss Francs for the parking meters and car parks.
-Please also remember that you are only entitled to bring 20 swiss francs worth of goods per person back into Italy.
+However, don’t be caught out.
+You will need to use Swiss Francs for the parking meters and car parks.
+Please also remember that you are only entitled to bring 20 Swiss francs worth of goods per person back into Italy.
 Any more than that and you are liable to pay customs duty on the goods – so be warned!
 Don’t forget your passport when crossing the border too as Switzerland is not in the EU.